 However, the calculation of mean prices in the most recent quarter using VGs data is likely to lead to volatile results.
 This is because of the time lag between the property price being determined and information received and processed by the VGs office and provided to the ABS.

 To enable the timely publication of data on the value of the dwelling stock, the movements of the capital city level RPPIs are used as a proxy for movements in the state/territory mean prices for the most recent quarter.
 This results in preliminary estimates for TVDS this period.

 Revisions to the TVDS are applied to both the second and third most recent quarters due to updated completions and unit record residential property sales data becoming available to use in the direct calculation of quantity and price.
 The TVDS for the third most recent quarter is considered Final.

 (a) Each strata is a combination of SA2 x dwelling type.
 Data is illustrative only.

-(b) Can be calculated by taking the total value and dividing it by dwellings but not directly derived from VG's data.
+(b) Can be calculated by taking the total value and dividing it by number of dwellings.

 (c) Sum of all strata combined values.

 Estimated Dwellings ('000)